 What are the enhanced tests and what are the benefits of them?

-The enhanced tests provide an extra level of information not provided in the calibration test:
+The Enhanced tests provide an extra level of information not provided in the calibration test:

 Aperture Sharpness Test

 The aperture sharpness test will determine which aperture gives the sharpest image for each lens tested.This is achieved by taking test shots at each aperture setting on the lens and then analysing the results.
 This test will also show the difference in quality between the best aperture and wide open aperture.
 This test is also a good performance indicator of the lens current condition.

 Autofocus (AF) Consistency Test